Germany's Bosch fined $100 million over diesel scandal

 However, prosecutors said they believe that "the initiative to integrate and shape the prohibited strategies came from employees of the auto manufacturers."

+Bosch agreed to a $327.5 million civil settlement in the United States for supplying emissions software to Volkswagen, Audi and Porsche vehicles that enabled cheating on diesel emissions tests.

-The diesel emissions scandal has cost Volkswagen billions of euros.
+The diesel emissions scandal has cost Volkswagen itself billions of euros.